What is Reflexology?

 Eunice Ingham, a physical therapist in the 1930's, went on develop detailed maps of the feet that show the relationship between the reflex areas and other body parts.
 Diagrams based on her work are still in use by reflexologists.

 In a few countries, reflexology has been recognized by the national government and either has already been integrated into the national health care system, or is in the process of being integrated.
 These countries are China, Denmark and, most recently, the United Kingdom.
 As a consequence, reflexology is used in these countries alongside Allopathic Medicine, and in China it is used together with Traditional Chinese Medicine (TCM).

 What can you expect in a Reflexology session?

-You will sit comfortably in a specially designed chair, or on a comfortable massage table.
-After you remove your shoes and socks, you will lie back and relax.
+You will remove your socks and shoes then lie back comfortably on the massage table and relax.
 With soft music and lighting this is your special time to let go of stress.

 Each session addresses all of the reflex areas, so the entire body is treated through the feet.

 Some areas of the feet may experience tenderness, which is usually worked out by the end of a session.
 Traditionally these areas are worked repeatedly until the tenderness abates.
 Using Polarity, the areas can be cleared with good result and without discomfort.

 A reflexology session lasts about 30 minutes to 1 hour - your choice.